matthewdrees/matthewdrees.github.io/_posts/2023-07-07-100-days-of-swiftui.md

 31. Project 5 challenges and review questions.
 Already forgetting some stuff and having to go back to previous projects.
 Good for learning reinforcement I suppose.
 32. Implicit animations.
 Use the *.animation* modifier.
 Can put the modifier on a view or a binding, both are important but don't know why yet.
 Neat circle button effect with radiating fading ring in a circle overlay.
 33. Explicit animations.
 Use *withAnimation* method.
 Multiple animations at the same time, the modifier order matters.
 Neat affect with Hello World letters animating with different delays.
 Showing/hiding views.
+34. Project 6 wrap up and challenge with animations.
+I spent a couple of hours on this, but I went down a rabbit hole on some of the animations.